celsomsilva/forecastathon-season3/README.md

 Unlike offline benchmarks or static datasets, forecasts in this environment directly impact market outcomes, requiring disciplined modeling, calibration, and decision-making.

+Forecasting in this environment is fundamentally different from offline benchmarks: models are continuously evaluated under market pressure, partial information, and adversarial pricing dynamics.

 This repository documents the **research, methodology, and modeling framework** I use in the **Autonity Forecastathon**, a forecasting competition covering macroeconomic indicators such as:

 * **CPIZ25** – Inflation (MoM)